parasol-aser/JMCR/README.md

 ```

 If `-S` is specified, the tool will first run static analysis to generate the system dependencies graph into `SDGs` and then explore the program.
-The number of the reads and constraitns as well as the constraints solving times are save to the file under `statistical result/`.
+The number of the reads and constraitns as well as the constraints solving times are save to the file under `stats/`.

 `-m` selects the executed memory model.
 We currently support SC/TSO/PSO, and use SC.